watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

 Feel free to modify the skill and response variables to get a better grasp of how to use extensions.
 If you're ready to see more complex OpenAPI specs, features, and Auth usage, you can move on to [Advanced Usage](./docs/ADVANCED_USAGE.md).

-## Linking your Extension to an Actions Skill
+## Configuring Your Actions Skill to use an Extension
 ### **Method 1**: For simple actions skills
 1. Upload your actions skill.
-    - Navigate to the **Actions** page in Watson Assistant.
+    - Navigate to the **Actions** tab in Watson Assistant.
     - Click the cog icon on the top right corner.
     - Select your actions skill file from the previous step, and click `Upload`.
 1. Link your extension to your skill.